rsoiffer/Forge-of-Power/basic-rules.md

 ## Difficulty Classes

 The DC (Difficulty Class) of a die roll is usually determined by the GM based on how hard the task seems.
 The GM is encouraged to used the table below to help them decide the DC.
 Some abilities call for a die roll against a specific DC.
-For example, the {Strike} power calls for a die roll where the DC is your target's AC.
+For example, the {Strike} power calls for a die roll where the DC is your target's Defense stat.

 ### Sample Difficulties
 <table>